JackSawyerWATX/dsaArrays/README.md

 - Features print_set method to display all buckets and their contents
 - Demonstrates hash collisions where multiple items share the same bucket
 - Shows set operations (add, contains, remove) with collision resolution
 - Includes step-by-step comments explaining the program's execution flow

+### hashMap.py
+This script demonstrates a hash map implementation for key-value pairs:
+- Defines a SimpleHashMap class with buckets for storing key-value tuples
+- Implements a hash function that sums only numeric characters from keys
+- Provides put method to add or update key-value pairs in buckets
+- Includes get method to retrieve values by key from the appropriate bucket
+- Offers remove method to delete key-value pairs by key
+- Features print_map method to display all buckets and their contents
+- Demonstrates hash collisions where multiple pairs share the same bucket
+- Shows map operations (put, get, remove) with collision handling
+- Includes step-by-step comments explaining the program's execution flow

 ### bubbleSort.py